-We’re excited to host our IMPACT College Coach Camp Showcase on August 6-7 at Guilford College, located in Greensboro, North Carolina.
+We’re excited to host our IMPACT College Coach Camp Showcase on October 5-6 at North Myrtle Beach High School, located in Little River, South Carolina.
 Please find more information below..

 What to bring: Baseball Attire, Cleats, etc.